Western Howgills

 At a tumble-down wall we turned left towards the Clay Pit.
 After a month of walking on lanes, tracks and paths, we had forgotten what a dubious pleasure it is walking across rough moorland.
 At least it was not wet, as it usually is.
 But in their thirst the moor-grass, sphagnum moss, bilberry and heather seemed to have swelled into dry sponges.
 On every step it was impossible to tell how far the foot would sink before reaching solidity.

 The unevenness made for very slow going but we didn’t mind as we saw dozens of small, emerald green butterflies with delicate dotted markings on the wings, which had a reddish fringe.
 We are no lepidopterists but these must surely be green hairstreaks.
-I hesitate because Barkham (2010) says that hairstreaks are “elusive” and that he “had not seen a green hairstreak for a decade”.
+I hesitate because Patrick Barkham, who tracked down all British species of butterfly in one year, said that hairstreaks are “elusive” and that he “had not seen a green hairstreak for a decade” (Barkham, 2010).
 On the other hand, the trusty Collins guide to British insects says that the green hairstreak “flies April-July in a wide range of habitats including moorland …” and the first of its food-plants listed is bilberry.
 Our butterflies looked like textbook examples of the green hairstreak – intense green, smooth, neat streaks – more so than the examples online and in actual textbooks – varied yellowish greens, bedraggled, partial streaks.

 Claughton clay pit